OfficeDev/Office-Add-in-samples/Samples/excel-insert-file/README.md

     ```

 1. Save the file.
 1. You need http-server to run the local web server.
-If you haven't installed this yet you can do this with the following command:
+If you haven't installed http-server, you can do this with the following command:

     ```console
     npm install --global http-server
     ```

-2. Use a tool such as openssl to generate a self-signed certificate that you can use for the web server.
+1. Use a tool such as openssl to generate a self-signed certificate that you can use for the web server.
 Move the cert.pem and key.pem files to the webworker-customfunction folder for this sample.
 3. From a command prompt, go to the web-worker folder and run the following command:

     ```console
     http-server -S --cors . -p 3000
     ```

 4. To reroute to localhost run office-addin-https-reverse-proxy.
-If you haven't installed this you can do this with the following command:
+If you haven't installed this proxy, you can do it with the following command:

     ```console
     npm install --global office-addin-https-reverse-proxy